Updated on May 11, 2023

 You may notice that the plugin occasionally places legitimate comments in the spam section.
 As a result, it is prudent to manually review the comments for spam on a regular basis.
 However, if you receive thousands of comments, you can use the batch delete all spam comments feature.

 If you've had your WordPress website for a while, you might notice that some of the outbound links to other websites, pages, and posts that you put on your website no longer work.
 This could be because those other websites and pages no longer exist or have moved to a different address entirely.

-You may also include broken images, incorrectly formatted links, or misspell your own links.
+They may also include broken images, incorrectly formatted links, or misspelled links.
 These broken links typically display a not found error, resulting in an inconvenient user experience.
 It significantly raises the bounce rate, affecting your search engine rankings.

 Make fixing all broken links a part of your maintenance routine.
 You can use SEMRush, Ahrefs, and Google Search Console to find broken links and mend them.